Breakers Ahead: Plot

 Agnes Bowman is the sweetheart of Captain Scudder, a local seafarer.
 After he leaves on an extended voyage, Agnes gives birth to a baby girl, Ruth.
 When Agnes' sister, Agatha is married, the newspapers erroneously state the name of the bride as Agnes.
 Scudder reads the newspaper account, and heartbroken, decides not to return to his home port.

 Ten years later, Agnes dies and Ruth goes to live with her Aunt Agatha in a nearby fishing village, Sandwich.
 As she grows up she falls in love with Agatha's son, Eric, and he reciprocates those feelings.
 However, a jealous woman begins to spread the rumor that Ruth is illegitimate, and the villagers begin to shun her.
 Eric and Ruth plan to marry as soon as Eric becomes the first mate on a ship.
 Hiram Hawley and his son, Jim, own "The Wasp".
 They hire Scudder to captain the ship, and Eric as his first mate.
 However, they plan to destroy the ship in order to collect the insurance money.
 They ask Scudder to scuttle the ship on the rocks along the coast.
 When he doesn't go through with it, it is discovered that the Hawley's have hired another crewmember, Mike Burley, as a back-up.
 However, when Burley tries to run the ship onto the rocks, he is prevented by Eric.

 When the ship returns to Sandwich unharmed, the Hawley's fire Scudder and Eric.
 They then send Burley to set the ship on fire, while it is tied up to the dock.
 Ruth sees the fire and fears that Eric is aboard.
 She rushes to the ship and tries to search for him, but succumbs to the smoke.
-Eric learns that she want aboard, and follows, rescuing her from the flames.
+Eric learns that she went aboard, and follows, rescuing her from the flames.

 Afterwards, Scudder reveals that he is Ruth's long lost father, and that he and Agnes had indeed been married when she was born.
 Eric and Ruth get married.